uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/rng/mkl-rng-mt2203.rst

 .. rubric:: Description

-The set of 6024 basic pseudorandom number generators MT2203 is a natural addition to MT19937 generator.
+The set of 6024 basic pseudorandom number generators MT2203 is a natural addition to the MT19937 generator.
 MT2203 generators are intended for use in large scale Monte Carlo simulations performed on multi-processor computer systems.

 .. container:: section